Do you need a roof replacement with solar panels?

 Do solar installation warranties cover the roof?

 Roof warranties from solar companies typically last 10 years, but they can vary.
-If your installer recommends a roof replacement and you choose not to listen, there's a good chance they won't provide you with the warranty coverage.
+If your installer recommends a roof replacement and you choose not to listen, there's a good chance they won't provide warranty coverage.
 Before you sign a contract, confirm with your installation company whether they cover the roof and the duration of that warranty.

 Discover whole-home electrification